-Discover a culturally-relevant Gospel presentation.
-Emphasizes the inclusiveness of people of color throughout biblical history.
+Discover a curriculum that emphasizes the inclusiveness of people of color throughout biblical history.

 - Provides a culturally-relevant Gospel presentation

 - Follows the International Sunday School Lesson outlines at the adult level